ProfessorBienz/OSHomework/README.md

 index, the more recently accessed.
 - ```int clock bit``` : the bit used for the clock algorithm (either 0 or 1).

-Complete the following methods, each returning a pointer to the FrameList* object selected for re- moval.
+Complete the following methods, each returning a pointer to the FrameList* object selected for removal.
 The methods each return an integer of the number of FrameList* objects accessed throughout the method.

 ### 2.a) FIFO Replacement : method ```fifo(...)```